AtsushiSakai/PythonRobotics/README.md

 3. Execute python script in each dir.

-4. Add star to this repo if you like it :).
+4. Add star to this repo if you like it :smiley:.

 # Path Planning